Paris, the city of lights and home to the leading fashion designers and trends, has a reputation for being the best tourist spot all year around.

 These include cardigans and sweaters, as well as tees and long sleeve shirts, to throw on whenever you feel the need to cover up from the cold.

 Long trench coats and blazers are also pretty popular in fall style in Paris, where you can wear them over a dress or a simple pair of t-shirts and jeans to add class to your outfit.

-Add to that your dark wash jeans, because wear full length jeans since the temperature is relatively low.
+Add to that your dark wash jeans, because wear full-length jeans since the temperature are relatively low.

 You can also incorporate fun accessories into your wardrobe since you’re mostly playing around with basics in the weather.

 Bring out your colorful scarves and bold jewelry to complement your daytime Paris outfits.

 Shoes have an integral role to play in your whole look so make sure you have packed the right ones that go with most of your outfits.

 You want to pick a pair that is water resistant as well as comfortable, so that you don’t tire yourself out in your strolls or wash your feet in mud while doing so.

 So keep things simple, keep things basic, however don’t be afraid to try something you always wanted to try.
 Paris is the city of fashion, but also love, and the people are friendly so it’s likely you won’t be judged for your outfit choices.